-For Cottage guests, the Group provides a booking service and access to a portfolio of quality holiday properties, enabling the introduction of customers to our property owner business partners.
+For guests, the Group provides a booking service and access to a portfolio of quality holiday properties, enabling the introduction of customers to our property owner business partners.
 The group also provides guest support services during and after travel.

-For our portfolio of Cottage owners, the Group provides marketing, booking and payment services, alongside the provision of fully managed services when required.
+For our portfolio of Cottage owners, the Group provides marketing, booking and payment services, alongside the provision of fully managed services in specific regions.

-From a Group Head office in Chester, combined with an international office in Auckland, and dedicated regional teams, the business secures contracts to book and market properties across our geographical target areas, which is the life blood of the business.
-Properties are strategically targeted throughout the UK and Ireland to align to key areas of demand.
+From a Group Head office in Chester, combined with an international office in Auckland, and dedicated regional teams, the business secures contracts to book and market properties across our geographical target areas.